gbtami/pychess-variants/static/docs/chak.md

 Tempo is very, very important in Chak, as it ultimately boils down to a race to get your king to the other side.
 Positional play is also very important.

-## Endgames
+## Strategy - Endgames

 Endgames often boil down to getting the king to the Altar faster then our opponent.
 In this section we'll focus mostly on endgames where Divine King is the only attacking piece.

 ### King vs King
 ![KvsKzugzwang](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/KvsKzugzwang.png)

-With the king being the only defender's piece the win is pretty easy.
-Attacker only needs to reach a position with their king on the side of the altar, enemy king in the corner with enemy to move.
-Then defender is forced to move the king away from the temple and attacker can move the king to the altar.
+With the king being the only defender's piece, the win is pretty easy.
+The attacker only needs to reach a position with their king on the side of the altar, enemy king in the corner with enemy to move.
+Then the defender is forced to move the king away from the temple and the attacker can move the king to the altar.

-With the offering still there attacker still can win, but it's much more tricky.
-What attacker should be aiming for is not altar mate, but rather this stalemate
+With the offering still there, the attacker can still win, but it's trickier.
+What the attacker should be aiming for is not altar mate, but rather this stalemate:

 ![KvsKStalemate](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/KvsKStalemate.png)

-Example line how to force this position goes like this
+An example line on how to force this position goes like this

 ![KvsKO](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/KvsKO.png)

+1. Dd6+

-1. Dd6+ 2.
-Kf7 Dd7+ 3.
-Kf2 De8 4.
-Kf9 Df7+ 5.
-Ke9 De7! and we've reached the following position
+2. Kf7 Dd7+

+3. Kf2 De8

+4. Kf9 Df7+

+5. Ke9 De7!

+...and we've reached the following position:

 ![KvsKOzugzwang](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/KvsKOzugzwang.png)

-where green is in zugzwang, moving the king to either side allows white to respond with a stalemate.
+where green is in zugzwang; moving the king to either side allows white to respond with a stalemate.

 ![KvsKdraw](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/KvsKdraw.png)

-However if defender has one more piece (except for an immobile Quetzal) things change dramatically.
-No matter if the offering is still there or not there is no way for the Divine King to  check defender's king and cut off all squares within the temple it could go in one move, so green can always either move their other piece, or move the king within the temple.
-The only thing to be concerned about is blundering the other piece, so it's recommended to keep it on last 4 ranks as divine king can never get there, once it's there defender can just move (and safely premove) either moving the piece around last 4 ranks, or the king within the temple and attacker is helpless.
+However. if the defender has one more piece (except for an immobile quetzal) things change dramatically.
+No matter if the offering is still there or not, there is no way for the divine king to check the defender's king and cut off all squares within the temple it could go in one move, so green can always either move their other piece, or move the king within the temple.
+The only thing to be concerned about is blundering the other piece, so it's recommended to keep it on the last 4 ranks as the divine king can never get there.
+Once it's there defender, can just move (and safely premove) either moving the piece around the last 4 ranks, or the king within the temple, and the attacker is then helpless.

 ### Fortresses

-Fortress is setup with a piece defending the altar and every piece being defended.
-Against such a setup lone king is helpless.
+Fortress is set up with a piece defending the altar and every piece being defended.
+Against such a setup, a lone king is helpless.

 ![Fortresses](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/Fortresses.png)

-All those example are minimal in a sense that if either side decided to move any of their pieces away from around the temple they can no longer form a fortress.
-If both sides have a minimal fortress like in above diagrams the game is a dead draw.
-On the other hand if one side has a minimal fortress and the other has a fortress and any extra piece as long as that piece can safely cross the river without being captured and join the attack on the fortress it's almost always a win for the side with the extra piece.
+All those examples are bareboned in a sense that if either side decided to move any of their pieces away from around the temple, they can no longer form a fortress.
+If both sides have a bareboned fortress like in above diagrams the game is a dead draw.
+On the other hand, if one side has a bareboned fortress and the other has a fortress plus any extra piece, as long as that extra piece can safely cross the river without being captured and join the attack on the fortress, it's almost always a win for the side with the extra piece.

 ### Other defenses